run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     5. NVIDIA Device plug-in (Exposes GPUs to Kubernetes)
     6. NVIDIA DCGM Exporter (Exposes metrics from GPUs in Kubernetes)

-    Run:ai requires the NVIDIA GPU Operator which installs the entire stack.
-However, there are two alternative methods to use the operator:
+    Run:ai requires the installation of the NVIDIA GPU Operator which installs the entire stack above.
+However, there are two alternative methods for using the operator:

     * Use the default operator values to install 1 through 6.
-    * If the NVIDIA Drivers (#1 above) are already installed on each node, use the operator with a flag that disables drivers install.
+    * If  NVIDIA Drivers (#1 above) are already installed on __all__ nodes, use the operator with a flag that disables drivers install.

     For more information see [Cluster prerequisites](../cluster-setup/cluster-prerequisites.md#nvidia).